The Walking Dead (TV series): Darabont connections

 The series features several actors whom series developer Frank Darabont has worked with previously, including Laurie Holden (Andrea), Jeffrey DeMunn (Dale Horvath), Melissa McBride (Carol Peletier), Juan Pareja (Morales) and Sam Witwer (the dead soldier in the tank where Rick Grimes hides in "Days Gone Bye").
 All five appeared in his 2007 film The Mist, along with Thomas Jane, who originally was set to star in the series as Rick Grimes when it was pitched to HBO.
-Jane was later in talks with Darabont to possibly guest star on the series as of fall 2010; however, with Darabont's departure, it is unknown whether the guest spot will happen or not.
+Jane was in fall 2010 in talks with Darabont to possibly guest star on the series; however, with Darabont's departure, a guest appearance for Jane never materialized.
 Holden also appeared in the 2001 film The Majestic, which Darabont also directed.
 DeMunn has appeared in several of Darabont's films; in addition to The Mist and The Majestic, he appeared in The Shawshank Redemption (1994) and The Green Mile (1999).
-It was planned that Witwer (Private Jessup in Darabont's The Mist) would reprise his "Days Gone Bye" role in the original conception of the series' second season premiere and in a webisode, but both plans were discarded.
+It was planned that Witwer (Private Jessup in Darabont's The Mist) would reprise his "Days Gone Bye" role in the original conception of the series' second-season premiere and in a webisode, but both plans were discarded.

 Production

 Development

 On January 20, 2010, AMC officially announced that it had ordered a pilot for a possible series adapted from The Walking Dead comic book series, with Frank Darabont and Gale Anne Hurd acting as executive producers and Darabont writing and directing.
 The entire series was pre-ordered based just on the strength of the source material, the television scripts, and Darabont's involvement.
 In January 2010 a review of the pilot episode's script attracted further attention.
-The pilot began filming in Atlanta, Georgia on May 15, 2010 after AMC had officially ordered a six-episode first season.
-The series's remaining episodes began filming on June 2, 2010 with Darabont serving as showrunner.
+The pilot began filming in Atlanta, Georgia, on May 15, 2010, after AMC had officially ordered a six-episode first season.
+The series's remaining episodes began filming on June 2, 2010, with Darabont serving as showrunner.
 On August 31, 2010, Darabont reported that The Walking Dead had been picked up for a second season, with production to begin in February 2011.
 On November 8, 2010, AMC confirmed that there would be a second season consisting of 13 episodes.
 He would also like to include some of the "environmental elements" that take place during Volume 2 of Kirkman's book.